Jarviswang94/jarviswang94.github.io/index.md

 ## About me

-I'm **Jen-tse Huang (黃任澤)**, a final-year undergraduate student at Peking University, majoring in computer science at Yuanpei College.
-Also, I'm a research intern at SenseTime Research Beijing.
-I'm interested in machine learning and computer vision, specifically in generative algorithms, representations learning. **I am going to pursue my Ph.D study in Hong Kong.**
+I am **Jen-tse Huang (黃任澤)**, a PhD student at The Chinese University of Hong Kong, majoring in Computer Science.
+My research interests lie in Deep Learning Model Interpretability and Robustness, Domain Adaptation and Learning Representations.
+(This homepage is updated on March 12, 2020)